Zhi-704/Railway-Tracker/terraform/README.md

 ## Configuration
 Before running the script, you need to set up your AWS credentials.
-Create a new file called `.terraform.tfvars` in the `terraform` directory and add the following lines, replacing `YOUR_...` with your actual values:
+Create a new file called `.terraform.tfvars` in the `terraform` directory and add the following lines, with your actual AWS keys and database details:

 ```text
 AWS_ACCESS_KEY=YOUR_AWS_ACCESS_KEY